lrademacher/PDFTag/README.md

 ![](res/Screenshot.png)

 # Dependencies
-* libimage-exiftool-perl for PDF metadata modification
+* libimage-exiftool-perl for PDF metadata reading/modifying
 * This software uses std::filesystem, so a gcc with C++17 support shall be used.
 * find
 * wc